 6 Strategies for Effective Contract Management

-Contract management can often be regarded as pure formality between the two parties entering a contractual relationship.
-However, contract management processes are essential in determining the sustainability of any business arrangement.
+Contract management can often be regarded as a pure formality between the two parties entering a contractual relationship.
+However, effective contract management processes are essential in determining the sustainability of any business arrangement.

 As a contract manager, you’re responsible for drafting the contract and any other related document.
 This is just one of your many responsibilities.
 Over time you should develop a checklist of steps so that your contract management processes are not only documented but also clearly outlined.